basejump/grails-executor/README.md

 Setup
 -------

 The plugin sets up a Grails service bean called executorService so you need do nothing really.
-It is an implementation of an Java [ExecutorService][] (not to be confused with a Grails Service) interface so read up on that for more info on what you can do with the executorService.
+It delegates to an implementation of an Java [ExecutorService][] (not to be confused with a Grails Service) interface so read up on that for more info on what you can do with the executorService.
 It basically wraps another thread pool [ExecutorService][].
 By default it uses the java [Executors][] utility class to setup the injected thread pool ExecutorService implementation.
 The default Grails executorService config looks like this

-	executorService(grails.plugin.executor.SessionBoundExecutorService) { bean->
+	executorService( grails.plugin.executor.PersistenceContextExecutorWrapper ) { bean->
 		bean.destroyMethod = 'destroy'
 		sessionFactory = ref("sessionFactory")
 		executor = Executors.newCachedThreadPool()